waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 * gases sensors

-The pcbs used in the kit are both off-the-shelf products and produced in the fablab.
+The pcbs used in the kit are both off-the-shelf products and can be produced in the fablab.

 ## Dust sensor
 The dust sensor is the [SDS011](http://aqicn.org/sensor/sds011/) from [inovafitness](http://inovafitness.com/en/a/chanpinzhongxin/95.html) and it uses the principle of laser scattering technology.